panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 Arrow function syntax is attractive because you can define functions shorter than a [function expression](/6-ways-to-declare-javascript-functions/#2-function-expression).
 There are cases when you can completely omit:

-* parameters parenthesis `(param1, param2)`
+* parameters parentheses `(param1, param2)`
 * `return` keyword
 * or even curly braces `{ }`.

-Let's explore how to make arrow functions short and straightforward to read.
+Let's explore how to make arrow functions concise and straightforward to read.
 Plus I'll describe some tricky shortening cases to be aware of.

 ## 1. Base extended syntax

 An arrow function declaration in its extended version consists of:

-* a pair of parenthesis with the params enumerated `(param1, param2)`
+* a pair of parentheses with the params enumerated `(param1, param2)`
 * followed by an arrow `=>`
-* and finally the function body `{ FunctionBody }`
+* ended with the function body `{ FunctionBody }`

-Simply, the function would looks as follows:
+A typical arrow function looks as follows:

 ```javascript
 const myArrowFunction = (param1, param2) => {